whybruhh/cse15l-lab-reports/lab-report-2-week-4.md

 # Week 4 lab Report

-- In this lab I am going ot go over the debugging process for code that prints all valid links in a markdown file.
+- In this lab I am going to go over the debugging process for code that prints all valid links in a markdown file.

 > Let's get started